oci-labs/oci.treeview/README.md

 - label Label to display to the right of the icon
 - children array of child node objects
 - state (optional) the current state of the node, either 'collapsed', 'expanded' or leaf.

-Defaults to 'collapsed', or 'leaf' if the node has no children.
+If not specified, the `state` defaults to 'expanded', or 'leaf' if the node has no children.
+Note that you can confuse the directive by setting `state` on some nodes but not others.
+So either set the state yourself on all nodes, or set it on none and leave it to the directive.

+Also note that if you are doing on-demand loading you should set the state explicitly on nodes that are dynamically added.
+(We may relax this requirement in the future.)

 ## Custom Markup